Given a number n, check if it is prime or not. We have introduced and discussed School method for primality testing in Set 1.

 Below is algorithm:

 // Higher value of k indicates probability of correct // results for composite inputs become higher.
 For prime // inputs, result is always correct 1) Repeat following k times: a) Pick a randomly in the range [2, n - 2] b) If gcd(a, n) ≠ 1, then return false c) If an-1 ≢ 1 (mod n), then return false 2) Return true [probably prime].

 Below is the implementation of above algorithm.
 The code uses power function from Modular Exponentiation

 Time complexity of this solution is O(k Log n).
 Note that power function takes O(Log n) time.

 Note that the above method may fail even if we increase number of iterations (higher k).
-There exist sum composite numbers with the property that for every a < n, an-1 ≡ 1 (mod n).
+There exist some composite numbers with the property that for every a < n, gcd(a, n) = 1 and an-1 ≡ 1 (mod n).
 Such numbers are called Carmichael numbers.
 Fermat’s primality test is often used if a rapid method is needed for filtering, for example in key generation phase of the RSA public key cryptographic algorithm.